3 Environment Setup

 Tasks:

-- Download the Microsoft Word version of these tutorials at this link.
+- Download the Microsoft Word version of these tutorials.

 - Save the tutorial to a logical place on your computer or a cloud environment such as Google Docs.
+Logical in this context means a place that you could reasonably and quickly locate if you forgot the actual location of the document.
 The section on “File Structure” under “File Management” may be helpful.

 - Open a File Explorer (PC) or Finder (Mac) window that shows “Computer Skills Tutorials.docx”.